-Boycott fast-fashion and instead support Australian made labels; when you know the facts, it’s an easy choice to make.
+When you know the facts about the fashion industry, supporting Australian made, ethical fashion is an easy choice to make.
 You have the power to make positive economic, environmental and humanitarian impacts every time you shop, so start small and support local.

-By shopping local, you’re also reducing the pollution, waste and harmful greenhouse gases that are generated by global transportation.
-Supporting Australian made labels closes the loop; local garments are designed local, made local and delivered local, dramatically reducing your own environmental footprint.
+By shopping local, you’re reducing pollution, waste and harmful greenhouse gases that are generated by global transportation.
+Supporting Australian made labels also closes the loop; local garments are designed local, made local and delivered local, dramatically reducing your own environmental footprint.

 I was eight years old when I learnt how to use my Great Grandmother’s 1970s Janome sewing machine, and I can still remember how magical it felt making something tactile from scratch.